1883 Chilean–Spanish Treaty: Background

-In 1867 Spain and Chile had reached a preliminary agreement to receive the warships embargoed by the British neutrality laws, which caused the diplomatic incident between Peru and Chile in 1868.
+In 1867, Spain and Chile had reached a preliminary agreement to receive the warships embargoed by the British neutrality laws, which caused the diplomatic incident between Peru and Chile in 1868.

 In 1871, an armistice was signed in Washington, D.C. between Spain and allies Peru and Chile.
 Later, at the beginning of the War of the Pacific, Spain signed the two treaties in Paris with Peru (August 14, 1879) and Bolivia (August 21, 1879), which ended the state of war.

 In 1881, the Chilean government allowed the arrival of Spanish merchant ships to its ports in recognition of the protection provided by Spanish merchants to the Chilean victims of the Battle of Iquique.

 Treaty

-The representatives for the treaty were Jovino Novoa for Chile and Enrique Vallés for Spain, who signed the treaty in the Peruvian city of Lima, during its occupaton by Chile.
+The representatives for the treaty were Jovino Novoa for Chile and Enrique Vallés for Spain, who signed the treaty in the Peruvian city of Lima, during its occupation by Chile.

 The treaty itself contains 5 articles that dictate peace, repeal the armistice of 1871, order to communicate it to the president of the United States and order to exchange the ratifications within a year.

 Chilean president Domingo Santa María put it into effect in Chile on May 21, 1884.